T

 The first notable thing about these eels is the pattern of color on their skin.
 The lines of splotches bring to mind tire tread marks.
 Their skin is a combination of tan with dark brown markings.

-These eels have pointed snouts so they can easily poke its head into narrow spaces.
-Their size ranges from 0.5 to 2.4 feet and they weigh from three to five pounds.
+These eels have pointed snouts so they can easily poke their heads into narrow spaces.
+Their size ranges from 0.5 to 2.4 feet long, and they weigh from three to five pounds.

 Tire track eels have spines that can deter larger fish from trying to attack.
-Also, this eel is able to slip into narrow spaces between rocks to escape predators.
+Also, this eel can slip into narrow spaces between rocks to escape predators.
 The dark color of these eels serves as camouflage in their habitat.

 Tire Track Eels have pointed snouts that let them poke into tight crevasses.